-In 1783, George Washington spoke to a group of Military officers, telling them “If freedom of speech is taken away, them dumb and silent we may be led, like sheep to the slaughter.”
+In 1783, George Washington spoke to a group of Military officers, telling them “If freedom of speech is taken away, then dumb and silent we may be led, like sheep to the slaughter.”

-Unlike today’s modern world, freedom of speech has not always been a right and, particularly in America, the government has not always preserved it.
+Unlike today’s modern world, freedom of speech has not always been a right and, particularly in US history, the government has not always preserved it.
 The tradition of freedom of speech has been challenged by several hundred years of war, of changes in culture and of legal challenges.

 After listening to a suggestion made by Thomas Jefferson, James Madison secured the Bill of Rights, of which the First Amendment is a part of, ensuring it was included in the US Constitution.
 The theory of the First Amendment is that it is there to protect people’s rights to free speech.
 In practice, it is more of a symbolic gesture.

 President John Adams took umbrage when his administration was criticized and made a successful push for the Alien and Sedition Acts.
 The Sedition Act was aimed at those people who supported Thomas Jefferson and it was passed to restrict people from criticizing any President.
 In 1800, Thomas Jefferson took over the presidency and the law expired.
 John Adams party would never again be in a position of power.